thingsinflow/r-docker-workflow/README.md

-# README
+# README for the r-docker-workflow project
-r-docker-workflow is a sample project for showing how to set up all the basic elements needed for completely automated Continuous Integration (CI) for developing and deploying R code.
+This is a sample project for showing how to set up all the basic elements needed for completely automated Continuous Integration (CI) for developing and deploying R code.

 The sample project currently combines the following technologies:
 * R